Azure/fta-cloudarchitecture/README.md

 > 📖 Visit [Microsoft FastTrack for Azure] to learn more about FastTrack.

-## Azure architecture resources

-FastTrack for Azure team members are contributors to the [Azure Architecture Center] which contains several excellent resources for architects including [Application Architecture Guide], [Cloud Adoption Framework] and [Well-Architected Framework].
-All of the architecture advice given by FastTrack in 1:1 or 1:many sessions is backed by the patterns and practices in these guides.

 ## Goals of this session

 By the end of this session we hope you will have a clear understanding of: